FAIRit/be-my-goods/README.md

 ## User stories
 * User can create his own account.
-* User can browse music CD inputting query - artist or title.
+* User can browse music CD inputting query - artist and title.
 * User can see detailed info about album browsed.
 * User after logging can see top albums of his fav genres on main page.